Sugar Mountain Resort's 32nd annual Oktoberfest

 Arts & Crafts

-Local artisans and craftsmen will show their wares at the 32nd Sugar Mountain Oktoberfest, on the Sugar Mountain ski area grounds, October 8 & 9, 2022.
+Local artisans and craftsmen will show their wares on the ski area grounds Saturday & Sunday.

 A wide variety of items from food to ironworks will be available for purchase to the public.
 Vendors interested in obtaining a booth should contact the Sugar Mountain administration office at (828) 898-4521.
 The two-day fee for a 12′ by 12′ display area is $150.
 The festivities will run from 10:00am ’til 5:00pm Saturday & Sunday.

-- Appalachian Shed – Folk art in glass and wood
+- Appalachian Shed – Colorful wooden and glass folk art

 - Brenda’s Intarsia Creations & More – Intarsia style woodworking pictures, animals, crosses, and more